DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sARCDemo.md

    runner and workflow jobs are all destroyed and resources freed up.

-For all of this complex functionality, the configuration involved is remarkably minimal.
+For all of this complex functionality, the configuration involved is remarkably minimal (details below).
 Understanding how the Runner and hook operate is critical to setting it up correctly and troubleshooting any issues with your workflows in the future.

 #### Issues with `containerMode: kubernetes`

+This solution satisfies our functional requirements nicely, but still has some couple rough spots and limitations we'll need to work around.

 - `k8s/index.js` doesn't show its work

     When compared with `containerMode: dind`, or a shell runner operating a containerized workflow, `k8s/index.js` doesn't log much information unless an error is encountered.
-This is especially evident in the container orchestration done to prepare the job prior to running.
+This is especially evident in the container orchestration done to prepare a job for running prior to starting it.

     For troubleshooting workflow issues at runtime, the GitHub Actions logs do not give us much information to work with.
+To illustrate, check out the log output from the same containerized workflow using both shell and kubernetes runners in these screenshots:

     !!! note annotate "Example: Shell Runner "Initialize containers" workflow step"